Explanation-Preserving Augmentation for Semi-Supervised Graph Representation Learning: Abstract

 \section{Abstract}

-Graph representation learning (GRL), enhanced by graph augmentation methods, has emerged as an effective technique achieving performance improvements in wide tasks such as node classification and graph classification.
-In self-supervised GRL, paired graph augmentations are generated from each graph.
-Its objective is to infer similar representations for augmentations of the same graph, but maximally distinguishable representations for augmentations of different graphs.
-Analogous to image and language domains, the desiderata of an ideal augmentation method include both (1) semantics-preservation; and (2) data-perturbation; {\em i.e.}, an augmented graph should preserve the semantics of its original graph while carrying sufficient variance.
-However, most existing (un-)/self-supervised GRL methods focus on data perturbation but largely neglect semantics preservation.
-To address this challenge, in this paper, we propose a novel method, Explanation-Preserving Augmentation (\ours), that leverages graph explanation techniques for generating augmented graphs that can bridge the gap between semantics-preservation and data-perturbation. {\ours} first uses a small number of labels to train a graph explainer for inferring the sub-structures (explanations) that are most relevant to a graph's semantics.
-These explanations are then used for generating semantics-preserving augmentations for self-supervised GRL, namely \ours-GRL.
-We demonstrate theoretically, using an analytical example, and through extensive experiments on a variety of benchmark datasets that \ours-GRL outperforms the state-of-the-art (SOTA) GRL methods that use semantics-agnostic augmentations.
+Self-supervised graph representation learning (GRL) typically generates paired graph augmentations from each graph to infer similar representations for augmentations of the same graph, but distinguishable representations for different graphs.
+While effective augmentation requires both semantics-preservation and data-perturbation, most existing GRL methods focus solely on data-perturbation, leading to suboptimal solutions.
+To fill the gap, in this paper, we propose a novel method, Explanation-Preserving Augmentation (\ours), which leverages graph explanation for semantics-preservation. {\ours} first uses a small number of labels to train a graph explainer, which infers the subgraphs that explain the graph's label.
+Then these explanations are used for generating semantics-preserving augmentations for boosting self-supervised GRL.
+Thus, the entire process, namely \ours-GRL, is semi-supervised.
+We demonstrate theoretically, using an analytical example, and through extensive experiments on a variety of benchmark datasets, that \ours-GRL outperforms the state-of-the-art (SOTA) GRL methods that use semantics-agnostic augmentations.
 The code is available at~\url{https://github.com/realMoana/EPA-GRL}.